Guide students to read with purpose and understanding using our Comprehension

 and interpret visual information.
 Practice with these various skills leads

 to students' deeper comprehension of increasingly complex text.

 Reading A-Z's Comprehension resources support students' learning beyond Foundational Skills and give students the tools necessary to switch from learning to read to reading to learn.

 Use Comprehension resources to introduce skills to your whole class, for direct and explicit re-teaching of a skill, or for deep exploration of a key question through close reading.

 Other resources in Reading A-Z also emphasize comprehension skills.
-Each Leveled Book lesson and Trade Book Lesson along with lessons for most Serial Books contain reading comprehension and strategy instruction.
+Each Leveled Book lesson and Trade Book Lesson along with lessons for most Fiction Series contain reading comprehension and strategy instruction.